 Black Light Theatre.
 Visitors of Prague have new possibility how to spend a free evening within Prague holidays.
 At the Wenceslas Square (Arcade Jalta), you can find a brand new, completely reconstructed black-light theatre called Divadlo Palace, performing a play called The Colour Dreams of Dr Frankenstein.
 The horror story was transformed into an amusing story about a mad scientist trying to fulfil his dream of creating an artificial human being.
 The performance uses tricks of black-light theatre and 3D technology.
 Thanks to modern technologies, the audience falls into the middle of the action, performer appears above the audience’s heads.
 All these tricks make the performance unforgettable.
 Among Place Theatre performers, you can find a breakdance world champion, an artist from the Moscow Cirk and many other outstanding personalities.
 Convenient central location of the theatre ensures easy access.
 Location: Venceslas Sq.
 43, Praha 1. website

 Black Theatre, Pantomime & Modern Dance, tickets 400 CZK. (read more)

 Selected performances with EN subtitles. www.svandovodivadlo.cz

 Theatre of Jiri Srnec, founder of Prague’s original black light theatre, tickets from 370 CZK, website

 Blacklight theatre, tickets from 350 CZK (read more)

 Black theatre of Frantisek Kratochvil, tickets around 440 CZK. www.divadlometro.cz

-This exiting show presents new attractions and it is performed interactively with the audience.
-For example, in one of the scenes six giant fluorescent balls descend from the ceiling and the cheering audience pushes and rolls them from side to side. www.wow-show.com
+This exciting show presents new attractions, and it is performed interactively with the audience.
+For example, in one of the scenes, six giant fluorescent balls descend from the ceiling, and the cheering audience pushes and rolls them from side to side. www.wow-show.com

 Address: Na Porici 31, Praha 1, website